kroimon/Drupal-Galleria/README.txt

 Captions
 ---------------------

-To add a caption to each image, install the CCK module from http://drupal.org/project/cck, and then add a text field to your Galleria node type, with the properties:
+To add a caption to each image, you can set the "Description" of each file to the caption you want.
+This is done on the node edit page.

-Label: Captions
-Name: field_captions
-Type: Text
-Form element: Text field
-Number of values: Unlimited

-Then you can add captions to each image.
-They will be chosen in order, i.e. the first caption will apply to the first image in the list.

 Customisation
 ---------------------